The Complete Guide to Premiere Pro Color Correction

 - Set the white levels the same way.

 - Set the gamma, meaning you’ll adjust shadows, highlights and midtones.
-This is mostly done by eye, although you may want to get skin tones in the right range etc.
+You can do this mostly by eye, although you may want to get skin tones in the right range etc.

 - Tweak memory colors like skin tone, foliage and grass, sky, etc. with secondaries.